 Therefore, it suffices to consider $\Theta_n$-$T$-Segal precategories for which discretization is made ``from the bottom up".
 Consequently, in what follows, we assume that $T=\{[1]^{(0)}, \ldots, [1]^{(j)} \}$ for some $0 \leq j \leq n-1$. \end{remark}

 A key feature that we want for our model structure is that the weak equivalences be the Dwyer-Kan equivalences.
-However, to make sense of such maps for arbitrary diagrams, we need an appropriate localization functor taking a diagram to one which is a $\Theta_n$-$T$-Segal category.
-Yet, we need to verify that such a localization results in a $\Theta_n$-$T$-Segal precategory rather than a more general diagram $\Thetanop \rightarrow \SSets$, generalizing the argument for Segal categories in \cite[\S 5]{thesis}.
+To make sense of such maps for arbitrary diagrams, we need an appropriate localization functor taking a diagram to one that is a $\Theta_n$-$T$-Segal category.
+Thus, we need to verify that such a localization results in a $\Theta_n$-$T$-Segal precategory rather than a more general diagram $\Thetanop \rightarrow \SSets$, generalizing the argument for Segal categories in \cite[\S 5]{thesis}.